agpavlik/React-Notes/README.md

 #### 🚩 React Router v.6.4 - Data mutation example<a name="467"></a>

 Let's learn how we can use React Router's actions to write data or to mutate data on the server.
 So while the `loaders` are to read data, `actions` are used to write data or to mutate data.
-Or in other words, actions allow us to manage this remote server state using action functions and forms that we then wire up to routes
+Or in other words, actions allow us to manage this remote server state using action functions and forms that we then wire up to routes.

+So notice how this entire form right here works completely without any JavaScript and without any onSubmit handlers, for example.
+So all we have is this form here, and then React Router takes care of the rest.
+We also didn't have to create any state variables here for each of these input fields, and we didn't even have to create a loading state.
+So React Router will do all of this automatically without us having to do anything.

 Example - [Pizzolino](https://github.com/agpavlik/Pizzolino)